 |Tadalafil 20mg & 10mg Orally Disintegrating Strips ||For the treatment of erectile dysfunction (ED) |

-|Methylcobalamin 1500mcg ODS ||Treatment of various neuropathic conditions and |
+|Methylcobalamin 1500mcg ODS ||Treatment of various neuropathic conditions and vitamin deficiency |

 KOANAA HEALTHCARE GmbH